We are very proud to present a selection of brands that we created together with our wonderful clients.

 The naming process was very vivid.
 Interestingly enough, the name was not among the favourite choices at the early start.
 There is a tendency to choose English sounding names in the IT/banking business area.
 The strategy evolved due to the demand for a free internet domain, and a more distinctive brand name.
 The naming project team started to lean towards a Swedish brand name instead.

-The very nice meaning “clear, become clear, brighten up” became the decisive argument to select the simple, yet distinctive and powerful Klarna, in the end.Please contact us
+The very nice meaning “clear, become clear, brighten up” was the decisive argument to select the simple, yet distinctive and powerful name Klarna.Please contact us

 BBK, one of the leading Chinese Electronics companies, initially aimed to introduce a new Global electronic brand initially for DVD’s and Blue Ray players.
 The fast-developing mobile market provided growth opportunities that shifted the focus to this segment.
 The brand name Oppo appeared to be a perfect fit for the new younger brand proposition.